 Place the top back on the orange, and tightly wrap it with aluminum foil.
 I wrapped it like a candy wrapper so that I could easily grab the edges of the foil with tongs to rotate the cake in the fire.

 Cooking time will vary based on how hot your fire is.
 Ours cooked way faster than I was expecting!
 I checked it after 10 minutes, and it was done.

 While cooking, you don’t have to rotate it.
 The foil and orange peel lock the heat it so it cooks evenly.

 Carefully unwrap your foil after 10-12 minutes to check your cake.
 It’s done when you can stick it with a knife or toothpick and it comes away clean.

-The final result was delicious!
+The final result is delicious!
 I’ve always loved orange-flavored chocolate, and the cake absorbed a perfect amount of the orange flavor while cooking.
-It was the perfect mix of orange and chocolate, and a great way to end the day by the campfire.
+It was the perfect mixture of orange and chocolate, and a great way to end the day by the campfire.